Mukta13/MLBinaryCancer/README.md

 # Tumor Classification
-Repository for ECS 171 Group 32, Spring Quarter 2023.
 The goal of this project is to classify tumors as benign or malignant given the tumor's physical attributes.
-A more comprehensive report of the project is included [here.](ECS171_Paper.pdf)
+A more comprehensive report of the project is included [here.](Research_Paper.pdf)

 There are 3 machine learning models stored in this repository.
 Our dataset is located in Cancer_Data.csv.